 Why Traditional Leadership Matters

 Across Africa, traditional leaders govern millions of people.
-In South Africa alone, the institution of traditional leadership is constitutionally recognised.
+In South Africa alone, the institution of traditional leadership is constitutionally recognised under Chapter 12 of the Constitution.
 Yet amakhosi are often reduced to ceremonial roles — consulted but not empowered, acknowledged but not resourced.

 The result is a governance vacuum in rural areas: communities fall between the cracks of municipal government and traditional authority, with neither fully equipped to deliver development.